marczz/mzlinux_pages/social_networks/xmpp.md

     Empathy is currently no longer in development since 2017 the commits are only on improving the language translations.

-    _Empathy is still in Debian, as far as bullseye_
+    _Empathy no more iin Debian, since Bullseye._
     -   [empathy · GitLab](https://gitlab.gnome.org/Archive/empathy)

 -   <a name="gajim">[Gajim](http://www.gajim.org/) (GPL)